What is the course about?

 - Describe the relationship between at least two patrons and their artists

-- Participate in discussions about the use of art to reinforce their status.
+- Participate in discussions about the use of art to reinforce personal status.

 What level is the course and do I need any particular skills?